CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 4. Find the ip listed under wlan0 and next to inet.
 5. Enter your ip into Phoenix tuner.
 6. Click `Install Phoenix Library/Diagnostics`.
-7. Enter your user name and password when prompted.(To find your user name look at a terminal in this terminal the user is `ctre`).
+7. Enter your user name and password when prompted.(To find your user name look at the text before the `@` in the terminal).
+	In this terminal the user is `ctre`.
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
 8. Tuner will then install and start the diag server on the jetson.
 9. The diagnostics server is now installed and running on your jetson.